RABBI NOACH LAWRENCE

 around Jewish texts, ancient and current

-to listen for God’s voice
+to listen for the Divine Voice

 still speaking for our moment

-according to what that means
+according to what this means

 for each of us.